massalabs/riscairo/README.md

 It implements an ELF file parser and a RISC-V virtual machine.
 The machine implements the RV32i instruction set, without extensions for now.

+WARNING: do not use in production, this is a POC project for now.

 ## Run a basic test

 Running the command `scarb test` should trigger a basic test that loads the following RISC-V program compiled as ELF: